yokolet/new-note/algo/backtracking/2022-09-23-word-search.md

 ## How to Solve
 This is a typical backtracking problem.
 Normally, a depth-first search works well.
 For the backtracking problem, how to get the state back to previous one is important.
-The solution here uses a special character as visited status and set it back when the process goes back.
+The solution here uses a special character "#" as visited status and set it back when the process goes back.

-Since it is a backtracking problem, the depth-first approach is used here.
-As a visited state management, a special character '#' is used.
-Save the current character on the board to make it back later.
-Set the special character to the cell and go deeper recursion with the suffix of the given word.
-When the suffix becomes empty, all character in the give word is found.
+The loop goes the given word one by one.
+When the process reaches the last character of the given word, the loop finishes.

+Ruby solution has two tweaks since the same Ruby solution as C++ or Python gets TLE.
+Especially, the character frequency based word reversing preprocess works well to cut down DFS loops.

 ## Solution